 The Santa Barbara Maritime Museum is located at the Santa Barbara Waterfront Center and is a beautiful, high tech facility.
 The mission of the Santa Barbara Maritime Museum is to preserve and celebrate the maritime heritage of the California Coast and present it to the public in an interesting and exciting way.

-My young boys particularly enjoyed 3 things at the museum - the interactive fishing game (combines a video game with an actual fishing pole as you attempt to catch a variety of virtual fish), the kids computer area (I had to pull them away from the Spongebob game) and the U.S. Navy periscope exhibit on hand.
-The periscope is particularly interesting for all ages because it is an actual, working periscope from a submarine that they've set up so that you can check out 360 degree scenes around Santa Barbara.
+My young boys particularly enjoyed 3 things at the museum - the interactive fishing game (combines a video game with an actual fishing pole as you attempt to catch a variety of virtual fish), the kids computer area and the U.S. Navy periscope exhibit.
+The periscope is interesting for all ages because it is an actual, working example from a submarine that they've set up so that you can check out 360 degree scenes around Santa Barbara.

 The museum is bright, packed with numerous items and has a large video viewing room upstairs.
 Go check it out!